Differentially Private Estimation and Inference in High-Dimensional Regression with FDR Control: Introduction

-Besides conducting inference on one parameter, another desired feature in high dimensional linear regression is to control the false discovery rate (FDR) of the selected variables.
-This objective has led to the development of various FDR control methods in the literature.
-One such method, proposed by \cite{liu2013gaussian}, focuses on the Gaussian graphical model and utilizes the asymptotic normality of the test statistic \citep{liu2013gaussian}.
-Another influential approach is the knockoff framework introduced by \cite{barber2015controlling}, which exploits the symmetry of the statistics under the null hypothesis.
-Since its inception, the knockoff method has undergone further development and generalization, finding applications in diverse settings \citep{candes2018panning, barber2019knockoff, romano2020deep}.
-Recently, \cite{dai2022false} proposed a method that combines the idea of symmetric mirror statistics and data splitting to control the FDR asymptotically.
-The power of this method can be further enhanced by implementing a multiple-split approach. \cite{dai2023scale} extended this idea to generalized linear models, expanding its applicability.
+In the typical non-private setting, numerous approaches have been developed to address the challenge of statistical inference in high-dimensional linear models.
+The debiased Lasso \citep{zhang2014confidence, javanmard2014confidence, van2014asymptotically} emerged as a technique to mitigate the bias inherent in the Lasso estimator, thereby providing asymptotically optimal confidence intervals for regression coefficients \citep{cai2017confidence}.
+More recently, \cite{wang2022finite} introduced the repro framework for finite-sample inference with high-dimensional covariates.
+Beyond inference on individual parameters, another key objective in high-dimensional linear regression is controlling the FDR of the variable selection.
+This objective has led to the development of FDR control methods in the literature.
+One influential approach is the knockoff framework introduced by \cite{barber2015controlling}, which exploits the symmetry of the statistics under the null hypothesis.
+The idea was further developed in numerous other settings \citep{candes2018panning, cai2025knockoffs}.
+Recently, \cite{dai2022false, dai2023scale} proposed a method that combines symmetric mirror statistics with data splitting to asymptotically control the FDR.

-Addressing privacy concerns in various statistical inference scenarios has gained significant attention in recent literature. \cite{avella2021differentially} put forth the utilization of first-order and second-order optimization algorithms to develop private M-estimators, and they conducted an analysis of the asymptotic normality of these private estimators, accompanied by an evaluation of their privacy error rate.
-The extension of these methodologies to the high dimensional setting is further discussed in \cite{avella2023unpublished}, albeit not published yet.
-Moreover, the multiple testing problem has also been a subject of recent investigation. \cite{dwork2018differentially} proposed the DP-BH method, while \cite{xia2023fdr} introduced the DP-Adapt method, which provides control over the false discovery rate (FDR) while guaranteeing finite sample performance.
+Addressing privacy concerns in high-dimensional statistical inference has received significant attention in recent literature. \cite{avella2021differentially} applied first and second-order optimization algorithms to develop private M-estimators and analyzed their asymptotic normality, along with the associated privacy error rate. \cite{xia2025statistical} proposed the statistical inference method for differentially private stochastic gradient descent.
+They demonstrated, both theoretically and empirically, that the error induced by the privacy mechanism can be made arbitrarily small.
+The problem of private multiple testing has also been actively studied \citep{dwork2018differentially, xia2023fdr, cai2025knockoffs}.